-1 Only PFOA and PFOS have a regulatory limit of 10 ng/L each.
-All perfluoroalkyl substances, besides PFOA and PFOS, are considered Unspecified Organic Contaminants (UOC) which have an MCL=0.05 mg/L. USEPA Healthy Advisory Levels identify the concentration of a contaminant in drinking water at which adverse health effects and/or aesthetic effects not anticipated to occur over specific exposure durations.
+1 These levels were found in raw water.
+PFOA and PFOS have a regulatory limit of 10 ng/L each in finished water.
+All perfluoroalkyl substances, besides PFOA and PFOS, are considered Unspecified Organic Contaminants (UOC) which have an MCL=0.05 mg/L. US EPA Healthy Advisory Levels identify the concentration of a contaminant in drinking water at which adverse health effects and/or aesthetic effects are not anticipated to occur over specific exposure durations.
 Health Advisory Levels are not to be construed as legally enforceable federal standards and are subject to change as new information becomes available.